robertbraeutigam/scan/README.md

 - Application Layer (Data, Commands, Wiring)

-The Physical Layer is the actual transport infrastructure that facilitates the transport of single messages between devices.
+The Physical Layer is the actual transport infrastructure that facilitates the transport of single messages (packets) between devices.
 Since SCAN is defined as a peer-to-peer protocol, with devices communicating with each other directly, this Physical Layer may be any communications medium which allows at least two devices to exchange messages.
 Also, since SCAN defines its own message processing, both packet based and connection based technologies are supported, as long as messages can be reasonably reliably exchanged.